-Learn how to design a budget friendly, timeless kitchen.
-Create a custom-look kitchen with shaker style doors and IKEA cabinets.
+Learn how to design a timeless, budget-friendly kitchen remodel.
+Create a custom-look kitchen with shaker-style doors and IKEA cabinets.

-Did you know you can install IKEA cabinets with custom doors to create a custom-look kitchen that feels timeless, yet fresh and modern?
+Did you know you can take an IKEA kitchen reno to the next level with custom doors to create a custom-look kitchen that feels timeless yet fresh and modern?
 I’m sharing all of the secrets!

 Shaker cabinets are easily accessible and often less expensive than more detailed cabinetry.
-They are often stocked at your local hardware store or ship quickly.
+Stock shaker cabinets are often stocked at your local hardware store or ship quickly.

 We integrated IKEA cabinets.
-I used the IKEA kitchen planner to enter my room size, and add in the base cabinets and upper cabinets.
+I used the IKEA kitchen planner to enter my room size and add in the base cabinets and upper cabinets.
 I sent the PDF and link to the plans to AllStyle Retrofit, who created custom cabinet doors for IKEA cabinetry.
-They review the design to ensure functionality and send back of the doors, panels, drawer fronts, etc for your with a quote.
-You can select from a variety of door styles, solid wood, your cabinet color and more!
+They review the design to ensure functionality and send back the doors, panels, drawer fronts, etc for you with a quote.
+You can select from a variety of door styles, solid wood, your cabinet colour and more!
+Learn more here.

-IKEA is really helpful when it comes to kitchen plans, you can set up a meeting in person or online to plan your kitchen.
+IKEA is helpful when it comes to kitchen plans, and you can set up a meeting in person or online to plan your kitchen.
+If you are looking for a budget-friendly kitchen remodel, this is a great option to consider.
 If you are using custom fronts, remove the doors and decorative panels from your IKEA order.
-Curious what I ordered?
+Curious about what I ordered?
 Click here for the IKEA ORDER (pdf document) that I placed via IKEA.

 Custom Doors for IKEA Cabinets